twtrubiks/docker-django-nginx-uwsgi-postgres-tutorial/README.en.md

 and remove `include /etc/nginx/conf.d/*.conf;`

-This way the [Dockerfile](https://github.com/twtrubiks/docker-django-nginx-uswgi-postgres-tutorial/blob/master/nginx/Dockerfile) in the Nginx folder does not need the command to delete the default.conf.

-Because `include /etc/nginx/conf.d/*.conf;` is the default page that will run.
+This way the [Dockerfile](https://github.com/twtrubiks/docker-django-nginx-uswgi-postgres-tutorial/blob/master/nginx/Dockerfile) in the Nginx folder does not need the command to delete the default.conf because `include /etc/nginx/conf.d/*.conf;` is the default page that will run.

 But now, we need to configure it :smirk: